civicrm/civicrm-dev-docs/docs/extensions/civix.md

 -   Edit the XML schema in the "xml" folder to match the fields you want.
-Minimal documentation is available [here](https://wiki.civicrm.org/confluence/display/CRMDOC/Database+Reference), but you're better off looking at the [existing XML schemata](https://github.com/civicrm/civicrm-core/tree/master/xml/schema).
+Minimal documentation is available [here](https://wiki.civicrm.org/confluence/display/CRMDOC/Database+Reference), but you are better off looking at the [existing XML schemata](https://github.com/civicrm/civicrm-core/tree/master/xml/schema).
 -   Create a DAO file.
 For now, civix does not handle this.
-You can create this by hand; alternatively, use [this technique](http://civicrm.stackexchange.com/a/3536/12).
+You can create this by hand.
+Alternatively, use [this technique](http://civicrm.stackexchange.com/a/3536/12).
 Copy your XML schema into a development copy of CiviCRM.
 Edit Schema.xml to include your XML file, then from the xml folder, run